 2. Cleveland Launcher CBX Irons

-The new Launcher CBX irons feature a cup face design, V-shaped sole and Tour Zip Grooves to deliver maximum distance with wedge-like accuracy.
+The new Launcher CBX irons feature a cup face design, a V-shaped sole, and Tour Zip Grooves to deliver maximum distance with wedge-like accuracy.
 They use a classic cavity back and a cup face to help you achieve incredible distance.
-However, With Laser Milling and Tour Zip Grooves, you get the precision plus distance.
+However, With Laser Milling and Tour Zip Grooves, you get precision plus distance.

-The dual V-Sole promotes a combination of forgiveness, versatility and enhanced turf interaction.
-Its Feel Balancing Technology moves the CG closer to the center of the clubface for improved feel and tighter short dispersion.
+The dual V-Sole promotes a combination of forgiveness, versatility, and enhanced turf interaction.
+Its Feel Balancing Technology moves the CG closer to the center of the clubface for an improved feel and tighter shot dispersion.

-These mid handicappers irons consist of two wedge technologies in the V-shaped sole and Tour Zip Grooves which allow golfers to have a more forgiving set of irons.
+These mid handicap irons consist of two wedge technologies in the V-shaped sole and Tour Zip Grooves which allow golfers to have a more forgiving set of irons.

 The long irons have a longer blade length and more offset for higher ball flights and softer landings on the green.
 While the short irons having less offset are far more compact for a consistent ball flight and improved accuracy.